This page describes LOCI's role in developing Bio-Formats. For the main web site, see:

 Bio-Formats is open source software.
 The project consists of two major components:

-- SCIFIO, released under a permissive BSD-2 license.
-The SCIFIO component provides the core architecture of the library; i.e., all the format-independent parts of the code.
+- The core library, released under a permissive BSD-2 license.
+The core components provide the architecture of the library; i.e., all the format-independent parts of the code.
 It also includes reader and writer implementations for open file formats.
-The more permissive BSD license enables non-GPL third party software to e.g. read and write OME-TIFF using SCIFIO alone.
-For a complete list of which file formats are included as part of SCIFIO core, see the SCIFIO column of the supported formats table.
+The more permissive BSD license enables non-GPL third party software, including closed source commercial software, to read and write open formats such as OME-TIFF.
+For a complete list of which file formats are included as part of the core, see the "BSD" column of the supported formats table.

-- Bio-Formats, released under a "copyleft" GPLv2+ license.
-The Bio-Formats component builds on SCIFIO, providing proprietary file format (PFF) reader implementations for a large number of microscopy formats.
+- Proprietary file format readers, released under a "copyleft" GPLv2+ license.
+Bio-Formats also provides proprietary file format (PFF) reader implementations for a large number of microscopy formats.
 Developers of non-GPL software wishing to leverage Bio-Formats may purchase a commercial license (see below).

 What is the GPL?
-We release Bio-Formats under the terms of the GNU General Public License (GPL).
-As a "copyleft" license, the GPL requires that any software package linking to Bio-Formats, either directly or indirectly, cannot be distributed unless its source code is also made available under the terms of the GPL.
+The GNU General Public License (GPL) is a "copyleft" license which requires that any software package linking to Bio-Formats, either directly or indirectly, cannot be distributed unless its source code is also made available under the terms of the GPL.
 In addition, it forbids distribution if your software package depends on any non-free software other than common operating system components.

 Commercial licensing.
 If you prefer, you can obtain a commercial Bio-Formats license and/or support package from our commercial partner, Glencoe Software.
 Several different licensing arrangements are possible.
 Glencoe is committed to reaching a licensing solution that meets your needs; please contact them at email@example.com to discuss your requirements.